 Integrated payments don’t just make life easier for IT teams; they transform the day-to-day operations of billing departments.
 Once the integration is complete, utilities should continue to see the benefits of an integrated payments experience.

 These efficiencies translate into real financial impact.
-With a streamlined backend and customer-facing features like personalized payment reminders, intuitive self-service options, and guest checkout, utilities can reduce delinquencies, accelerate collections, and lower total cost of payment acceptance.
+With a streamlined backend and customer-facing features like personalized payment reminders, intuitive self-service options, and guest checkout, utilities can reduce delinquencies, accelerate collections, and lower total cost of utility bill payment acceptance.

 The Key to Future-Proofing Utility Operations